allenkei/allenkei.github.io/README.md

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=EveYevcAAAAJ)

 I am a Ph.D. candidate in the Department of Statistics at University of California, Los Angeles (UCLA).
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).
-My undergraudate degree was a B.S in Statistics completed at UCLA.
+My undergraudate degree was a B.S in Statistics completed at UCLA in 2017.
 My research interests are

 - Generative, Temporal and Latent Space Models for Networks/Graphs
 - Bayesian Inference